 - Resourceful: if you don’t know, don’t leave it at that—find out.
 Or work with your customer to find a solution together.

 - One of my former clients business values was clarity and transparency.
 They wanted to emphasize this in their marketing materials and had the idea to print their business cards on clear plastic.
 I had never done anything like that before.
 But after a little research and a few conversations with my online network, I found a solution.

 - Friendly: you can catch a lot more flies with honey than with vinegar.
 Don’t be a dick, even if your customer is pissed.

 - This one is pretty self explanatory.
 Smile, be helpful, and do what you can to ensure your customers have an enjoyable experience.

 Most of these lessons are ones I’ve learned ten times over (and am still learning).
-They may seem obvious to some, but if you take a close look at your own work, I bet you’re still learning them as well.
+They may be obvious to some, but if you take a close look at your own work, you’re probably still learning them as well.